leviathanbadger/cc-web-components/PROJECT-PLAN.md

 Finally, .github/workflows/ci.yml will contain the CI pipeline configuration for GitHub Actions.

-This structure is not set in stone – it can adapt – but it provides a starting point that accommodates our multi-language setup (Rust + TS) and the need for both library code and example usage.
+This structure is not set in stone – it can adapt – but it provides a starting point that accommodates the library code and example usage.

-### Development Setup Steps (Vite, Rust, etc.)
+### Development Setup Steps

-Setting up the development environment involves configuring Vite for both our library build and for integrating Rust compilation, as well as installing other tooling:
+Setting up the development environment involves configuring Vite for our library build and installing other tooling:

 1. Node.js Project Initialization: We will initiate an npm project (npm init) to create package.json.
 This will manage our JavaScript/TypeScript dependencies (like Vite, Vitest,